exyleio/exyleio/roadmap.md

 ## Release

 Hold until: [webgpu](https://www.w3.org/TR/webgpu/) becomes a web standard.
-Learn more about it [here](./plans/webgpu.md).
+Learn more about it [here](./fragments/webgpu.md).

-Once we smooth out all the rough edges, we can finally deliver the game to the public.
+Once we've smooth out all the rough edges, we can finally deliver the game to the public.
 Hopefully the game can pay for itself at this point.